ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner from the previous example has used the aggregate reporting to discover some messaging systems that had not yet implemented DKIM correctly, but they are still seeing periodic authentication failures.
-In order to diagnose these intermittent problems, they wish to request per-message failure reports when authentication failures occur.
+To diagnose these intermittent problems, they wish to request per-message failure reports when authentication failures occur.

 Not all Mail Receivers will honor such a request, but the Domain Owner feels that any reports it does receive will be helpful enough to justify publishing this record.
 The default per-message report format ([@!RFC6591]) meets the Domain Owner's needs in this scenario.

 The Domain Owner accomplishes this by adding the following to its